 Below you will find information about potentially helpful treatments for reducing suicide risk, including medication, psychotherapy, and brain stimulation techniques.
 Some of these newer treatments can be very helpful for those who have been struggling with depression that has not responded to other treatments or who need more rapid intervention.

-Alcohol and substance abuse can increase suicide risk, especially in patients who have another mental health disorder and/or are in severe mental pain or emotional distress.
-If you are struggling with a substance abuse problem, your treatment may include specialized treatment.
+Alcohol or substance use can increase suicide risk, especially in patients who have another mental health disorder and/or are in severe mental pain or emotional distress.
+If you are struggling with an alcohol or substance use disorder, your treatment may include specialized treatment.

 Find Help & Treatment: You can contact the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).
 The Lifeline is a national network of local crisis centers that provides free and confidential support to people in a suicidal crisis.
 The Lifeline is available 24 hours a day, 7 days a week.

 Antidepressants can reduce suicidal thoughts in patients with depression, but require time to take effect.
 Most people experience improvement within 3 months of antidepressant use.